Akashdtech/Knowledge-Graph-Creation-From-A-Dataset-Networkx/README.md

-# Knowledge-Graph-creation-from-a-Dataset-Networkx
+# Minimal-Graph-creation-from-a-Dataset-Networkx
-This script creates and visualizes a bipartite knowledge graph to explore the relationships between movie titles and their genres using data from a CSV file (movies.csv).
+This script creates and visualizes a simple graph to explore the relationships between movie titles and their genres using data from a CSV file (movies.csv).
 The script is implemented using Python with the pandas, networkx, and matplotlib libraries.

     Data Loading: The script loads movie data from a CSV file (movies.csv) into a pandas DataFrame.
     Extracting Nodes: